1wenwen1/Achilles/README.md

-# DAMYSUS: Streamlined BFT Consensus Leveraging Trusted Components
+# Achilles: Efficient TEE-Assisted BFT Consensus via Rollback  Resilient Recovery

-This is the accompanying code to the paper "DAMYSUS: Streamlined BFT Consensus Leveraging Trusted Components" which was accepted to EuroSys 2022.
+This is the accompanying code to the paper "Achilles: Efficient TEE-Assisted BFT Consensus via Rollback  Resilient Recovery" which was accepted to EuroSys
+2025.
 A technical report is available [here](https://github.com/vrahli/damysus/blob/main/doc/damysus-extended.pdf).

 ## Current status